SeanDS/dump-lotus/README.md

   - Lotus Notes also does not strip out invisible, invalid or control characters entered into it.
 If someone has copy-and-pasted text from e.g. Microsoft Word into Lotus Notes, it may contain junk characters which are invalid.
 These cause the XML parser to throw an error.
-If you get an error when running `prototype-write.py`, you must edit the file that contained the error and remove the junk characters manually.
+If you get an error when running a script derived from `example-lotus.py`, you must edit the file that contained the error and remove the junk characters manually.

 ## Creating WordPress site
 1. Create a new blog for the posts to be imported into on the WordPress Network admin screen.
 2. Activate the [Academic Labbook Plugin](https://alp.attackllama.com/) on the network admin plugins page.
-3. Activate the `Alpine` theme on the network admin themes page.
+3. Upload and activate the `Alpine` theme on the network admin themes page.
+4. Go to the Academic Labbook Plugin tools page for the target blog and run:
+   - "Change Settings"
+   - "Convert User Roles"
-4. Change the theme on the target blog appearance page to `Alpine`.
+5. Also change the theme on the target blog's admin area to `Alpine`.
-5. Install the "Wordpress Importer" plugin using the WordPress network admin plugin screen.
+6. Install the "Wordpress Importer" plugin using the WordPress network admin plugin screen.
 This is published by "wordpressdotorg".
-6. (Optional) Delete the default post and comment on the target blog.
+7. (Optional) Delete the default post and comment on the target blog.
+8. Install `WP-CLI` on the web server.
+Some commands later in this guide require it.

 ## Setting up Python project
-1. Run `setup.py` in this directory to install the dependencies, either directly with Python or via pip, e.g.: `pip3 install --user -e .`
+1. The `setup.py` file in this directory installs the required dependencies, either directly with Python or via `pip`, e.g. with `pip3 install -e .`.

 ## Building XML files
-1. Create empty directories with the following structure:
-  - /meta
-  - /pages
-  - /pages/media
+1. Copy `example-lotus.py.dist` to another location, e.g. `prototype-lotus.py`.
-2. Edit `prototype-write.py`, setting the paths to the above directories, and setting the URL where the media will be hosted temporarily.
+2. Edit `prototype-lotus.py`, setting the relevant paths as specified by the comments in the file, including the path to the scraped data above.
-3. Run `prototype-write.py`.
+3. Run `prototype-write.py` with Python 3: `python3 prototype-lotus.py`.

+The script will generate individual XML files for each post and its responses and media, deduplicate downloaded pages, and replace URLs to pages to local files instead.

 ## Building WordPress import XML file
+1. Copy `example-wp.py.dist` to another location, e.g. `prototype-wp.py`.
-1. Edit `wp-write.py`, setting the paths to the archive directories set above.
-Also set the SITE_ID of the WordPress site you wish to import to - this can be found in the Network Admin Sites screen by hovering over the link for the relevant site.
+2. Edit `prototype-wp.py`, setting the paths to the archive directories set above.
+You must also set site id of the WordPress site you wish to import to (the one you created above) - this number can be found in the Network Admin Sites screen by hovering over the link for the relevant site.
    The site ID is the number at the end, after "?id=".
-   You must also specify a web URL which points to a directory containing all of the media created by `prototype-write.py`.
-This is accessed by WordPress during the import process, so it needs to be a URL accessible to the server on which WordPress is running (it can be on the same server).
+   You must also specify a web URL which points to a web-accessible directory containing all of the media created by `prototype-lotus.py`.
+That means you either have to copy the contents of `archive/pages/media` to a web server, or allow web access to this directory on your machine.
+This directory is accessed by WordPress during the import process, so it needs to be accessible to the server on which WordPress is running (it can be on the same server).
+Note that if this is not correctly set up, the importer will not fail, but will not import the media properly - so be careful.
-2. Run `wp-write.py`.
+2. Run `prototype-wp.py` with Python 3: `python3 prototype-wp.py`.

+This script will generate a single WordPress XML file which contains the whole site data.
+This will next be imported into WordPress.

 ## Moving the media to a web directory
-1. Move the media produced in the media directory defined above to the temporary media URL directory.
+1. If you have not done so alread, move the media produced in the media directory defined above to the temporary media URL directory as specified in `prototype-wp.py`.

 ## Importing XML file into WordPress
-1. Activate the WordPress Importer plugin with `wp plugin activate wordpress-importer --path=/path/to/wordpress/base/directory --url=https://url/for/blog/`.
+1. Activate the WordPress Importer plugin on the target site with `wp plugin activate wordpress-importer --path=/path/to/wordpress/base/directory --url=https://url/for/blog/`.
-2. Open `wp-config.php` in the WordPress network base directory and add `define('ALLOW_UNFILTERED_UPLOADS', true);` to allow unfiltered uploads temporarily
+2. Open `wp-config.php` in the WordPress installation directory and add `define('ALLOW_UNFILTERED_UPLOADS', true);` to allow unfiltered uploads temporarily.
 3. Edit `wordpress-importer.php` in `wp-content/plugins/wordpress-importer` within the WordPress root directory.
 Comment out the block starting:
 `if ( isset( $headers['content-length'] ) && $filesize != $headers['content-length'] ) {`, down to the next `}` (about 4 lines).
 You can use `/*` and `*/` to do this.
 The reason for commenting out this code is because it causes failures in the import script when the file sizes between source and destination servers are inconsistent - this seems to affect text file attachments.
-4. Run the import with `wp import --path=/path/to/wordpress/base/directory --url=https://url/for/blog/ /path/to/wp.xml --authors=create --user=your-username --debug`, replacing `your-username` with the username of the network admin account you created the WordPress network site with.
+4. Run the import with `sudo -u www-data bash -c 'wp import --path=/path/to/wordpress/base/directory --url=https://url/for/blog/ /path/to/wp.xml --authors=create --user=your-username --debug'`, replacing
+   `www-data` with the name of the web server user and `your-username` with the username of the network admin account you created the WordPress network site with.
+This runs the import as the web user, which is necessary to avoid potential issues with file and directory permissions.
+   The command will take a long time to run on big sites.
+For some unknown reasons, it also sometimes stops the import mid-way through, and appears to be finished when it actually is not.
+In this case, simply rerun the command - it will skip over the posts it has already imported.
+Close to the end, the command goes blank and appears to have frozen, and this can last many minutes or even hours.
+   The importer is recounting items in the database and should not be interrupted.
+Once the command finishes you can move on.
 5. Remove `define('ALLOW_UNFILTERED_UPLOADS', true);` from `wp-config.php`.
 6. Remove edits to `wordpress-importer`.
 7. Rebuild cross-references and term counts:
-  - Open an interactive PHP shell by running `wp shell --path=/path/to/wp/installation --url=https://example.com/blog-name/ --debug`
+  - Open an interactive PHP shell by running `sudo -u www-data bash -c 'wp shell --path=/path/to/wp/installation --url=https://example.com/blog-name/ --debug'`
   - Type `global $ssl_alp;` then enter
   - Type `$ssl_alp->references->rebuild_references();` then enter
   - Wait until complete (will take many minutes).
 Upon completion the command will return `NULL`.
+  - Exit the shell with `exit`.
-  - Type: `wp term recount ssl_alp_coauthor --path=/path/to/wp/installation --url=https://example.com/blog-name/`
+  - Type: `sudo -u www-data bash -c 'wp term recount ssl_alp_coauthor --path=/path/to/wp/installation --url=https://example.com/blog-name/'` to recount coauthor posts.
-    then enter
   - Wait until complete.
 This shouldn't take long.
 8. Disable the WordPress Importer plugin.
 9. Delete the media hosted on the temporary URL (WordPress has now copied this to its own directory).

 ## Users
-Users are created by the import script, but these users are only present on each blog (e.g. prototype).
+Users are created by the import script, but these users are only added to each blog (e.g. prototype).
 For users that are members of many sites, it is desirable to merge the various users created across the network into one user.